 Ignoring your fiduciary duty to pay VAT as and when it falls due can have profound implications for you as an officer of the company and the company itself.

-So, however, f your company has some form of insolvency proceedings, then the HMRC can list as an unsecured creditor.
+So, if your company has some form of insolvency proceedings, then HMRC can list as an unsecured creditor.

 What happens if your company has VAT and PAYE arrears?